traumverloren/camping-in-iceland/README.md

 No reason or real way to book ahead, there will be spots available.
 Fees ranged from free (donation encouraged) to 20 euros.
 Most I stayed at were around 8 euros/night.
 You basically pick a spot & that's it really.
 You either pay when you arrive at a reception area or if no one is there, someone will show up in the morning & knock on your camper.
 Everywhere accepted card/contactless payments.
 If you need to pay for a washing machine or shower, be prepared with some coins.

+My camper van came with a large water reservoir container that was hooked up to the sink and functioned as my drinking water during the trip.
+Most campgrounds have an outdoor faucet with hose that you can use to refill your water reservoir.

 ---